Back to Trends

 Physical activity snapshot

-In 2020–21, only 28% of Australian adults met physical activity guidelines.
+In 2022–23, only 24.7% of Australian adults met physical activity guidelines.
 The proportion of those meeting the guidelines varied by age group.
-The guidelines state that adults aged 18–64 years should engage in a minimum of 150 minutes of physical activity per week, over 5 sessions.
-Adults aged 18–24 years were most likely to meet this recommendation (34.3%), and those aged 55–64 were the least likely (19%).7
+The guidelines state that adults aged 18–64 years should be active most days of the week, accumulate 150 to 300 minutes of moderate intensity physical activity or 75 to 150 minutes of vigorous intensity physical activity (or an equivalent combination) each week, and do muscle strengthening activities on at least two days each week.
+Adults aged 18–24 years were most likely to meet this recommendation (31.3%), and those aged 55–64 were the least likely (16.1%).7

 Physical activity snapshot